 Route Grade Votings

-14m.
-Climb the grim fist-width crack to its end then traverse left to reach the pleasant right-trending groove.
+Climb the grim fat-fist crack to its end then traverse left reach to the pleasant right-trending groove.

 Login to your ROCKFAX account to add your comments - Search for comments.

 The crack is a bit more than fist width!

 Polished by generations of top-ropers and the start crack was always at least 4a.

 I don't think it deserves the stars. didn't find it that good.

 Undergraded unless perhaps you have massive fists and wear big boots.
 It's fun watching first time visitors, E1 leaders, trying to warm up on this route.
 But it is worth a hard fight - a fine route.
 Chris FitzHugh

 Ooh, nasty.
 Be careful on the polished offwidth.
 Needs upgrading to Severe.

 Useless crack followed by dodgy traverse.
 An OK route at best.